Choose PIH Health During Open Enrollment

 It’s important to know that each health plan and medical provider is different.
 Doctors and hospitals will vary in degrees of experience and expertise, and certain health plans may not offer all of the benefits you need, so it’s important to take the time to research thoroughly.

 When you choose a doctor and medical group, you are also choosing the hospital where you will potentially be admitted, should you need hospitalization.
 Is your current primary care physician affiliated with PIH Health?
 If you are not sure, we encourage you to give us a call to verify.
 We have had some name changes over the last few years.
-You may notice that PIH Health Physicians may still be listed as Bright Health Physicians, PIH Health Whittier Hospital may still be listed as Presbyterian Intercommunity Hospital and PIH Health Downey Hospital may still be identified as Downey Regional Medical Center.
+You may notice that PIH Health Physicians may still be listed as Bright Health Physicians; PIH Health Whittier Hospital may still be listed as Presbyterian Intercommunity Hospital; PIH Health Downey Hospital may still be identified as Downey Regional Medical Center; PIH Health Good Samaritan Hospital may still be listed as Good Samaritan Hospital of Los Angeles.
 But know that they are all PIH Health.

 Visit our Health Plans & Insurance page to see a complete list of health plans accepted by PIH Health.